ICE out of Columbus

 ICE is not welcome in Columbus; immigrants are.
 That is the message Columbus residents have been sending since a couple hundred ICE agents descended on the city and began to hunt people on the streets.
 Residents immediately began mobilizing neighborhood watches and alert systems, keeping agents awake all night at their hotels, and setting up food delivery chains.

 Many people are calling the Ohio Immigrant Hotline saying they want to do something.
-Below is a list of events you can attend and things you can do to help make Columbus a safer place for everyone.
+Below is a list of things you can do to make Columbus a safer place for everyone.
 Because no one should be afraid to go to school, the store, or houses of worship.
 Everyone deserves to be treated with dignity.
 And ICE agents truly are not welcome here.

 Things you can do

-• Donate money to support Our Helpers, which is providing direct, on-the-ground support, including food for families.
+• Donate money to support Our Helpers, which is providing direct, on-the-ground support, including food for families and legal help through the Fund for Immigration Legal Assistance at the First Unitarian Universalist Church of Columbus.

 • Learn about the Ohio Immigrant Hotline and share it on social media, using this toolkit.
 Donate to support the hotline’s operations at https://bit.ly/DonateOIA.